wp-papi/wp-papi.github.io/src/docs/properties/repeater.md

 ### Description

 The repeater property can create a repeater of sub fields which can be repeated again and again.
-You can't have a flexible or repeater in a repeater.
+You can have repeater inside repeater since `3.1.0`, but not flexible inside repeater.

 ![Repeater example](/images/docs/property-repeater.png)